rstudio/rstudio/CONTRIBUTING.md

 1. [Fork](https://github.com/rstudio/rstudio/fork) the repository and make your changes.

-2. Ensure that you have signed the [individual](https://www.rstudio.com/wp-content/uploads/2014/06/rstudioindividualcontributoragreement.pdf) or [corporate](https://www.rstudio.com/wp-content/uploads/2014/06/rstudiocorporatecontributoragreement.pdf) contributor agreement as appropriate.
-You can send the signed copy to contribute@rstudio.com.
+2. Ensure that you have signed the [individual](https://posit.co/wp-content/uploads/2022/10/positindividualcontributoragreement-1.pdf) or [corporate](https://posit.co/wp-content/uploads/2022/10/positcorporatecontributoragreement-1.pdf) contributor agreement as appropriate.
+You can send the signed copy to <contribute@posit.co>.

 3. Submit a [pull request](https://help.github.com/articles/using-pull-requests).